Yonghao-Tan/Yonghao-Tan.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+I am a undergraduate student at [School of Microelectronics](https://openaccess.thecvf.com/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf) , Southern University of Science and Technology (南方科技大学深港微电子学院) now, pursuing the bachelor's degree, advised by Fengwei An (安丰伟).
+If interested, feel free to email me at tanyh@mail.sustech.edu.cn.

 I work at Sea AI Lab  as a research scientist now, leading the audio team and doing some fundamental audio-related research.
 We are hiring researchers and engineers to work on TTS, music generation, speech translation and audio-driven talking face generation.
 If interested, feel free to email me at renyi@sea.com.